 We’ll write to you with our decision within 14 days of your request.

 If we approve your request, you’ll have 2 restricted access officers.
 They’ll be responsible for most of your contact with us.
 They’ll also work with you on anything about your plan.
-There are also restricted access officers in our National Call Centre who can assist if you call our contact centre.
-From time-to-time other people may need to access your records, this could be to arrange a payment or manage a complaint.
+There are also restricted access officers in our National Call Centre.
+They can assist if you call our contact centre.
+From time-to-time other people may need to access your records.
+This could be to arrange a payment or manage a complaint.

 Having restricted access means that your providers can’t view your details or create service bookings.
-This means that you will need to create service bookings for your providers through myplace, and the provider will then be able to manage the booking.
+This means that you will need to create service bookings for your providers through myplace.
+Then the provider will then be able to manage the booking.
 You will also need to tell your provider when you have restricted access.

 Can we remove restricted access?

 We’ll stop your restricted access if you ask us to.
 You can ask for restricted access to be removed at any time.